Gittingthk/24_study/cap2/논문 공부/sub_닭가슴살_test/SWI_test/setup.md

 ### Reference

-The in vitro passive elastic response of chicken pectoralis muscle to applied tensile and compressive deformation
+The in vitro passive elastic response of chicken pectoralis muscle to applied tensile and compressive deformation - Melika Mohammadkhah

-Verasonics + gelatin 10% + chicken breast (닭 주앙부 중 심부)